beyond-blockchain/bbc1/bbc1/core/README.md

     - DomainBase class is a base class for networking functions.
 By overriding it, any kind of networking layer can be implemented.
 This project includes a simple networking function with full-mesh topology (see [Network module below](#nwmodule)).
 * ledger_subsystem.py
     - Anchoring to an existing blockchain system like Ethereum and Bitcoin
-    - If ledger_subsystem is enabled, hash values (Markle trees) of transactions are automatically registered to a blockchain system.
+    - If ledger_subsystem is enabled, hash values (Merkle trees) of transactions are automatically registered to a blockchain system.
     - Currently, it supports registering hash values to Ethereum via smart contracts.

 ## <a name="nwmodule"> Network modules